ManafHijazi/github-search/README.md

 This app uses the following technologies:

 - Next.js - A framework for building React applications.
-- React - A JavaScript library for building user interfaces.
+- React.js - A JavaScript library for building user interfaces.
+- Cypress - A JavaScript library for unit tests.

 # Customization